knohitch/clickveed/PRISMA_FIX_SUMMARY.md

 ```

 ## Root Cause
-The issue had two components:
+The issue had three components:
 1. The Prisma client was not being generated with the correct binary target for Alpine Linux.
 While the main `prisma/schema.prisma` file had the `linux-musl` binary target configured, the `src/prisma/schema.prisma` file was missing this configuration.
 2. The Alpine Linux container was missing the required SSL library (`libssl.so.1.1`) needed by the Prisma client.
+3. The specific runtime environment required `linux-musl-openssl-3.0.x` binary target, which was not included in the configuration.

 ## Solution Implemented

 1. **Updated Prisma Schema Configuration**
-   - Added `binaryTargets = ["native", "linux-musl"]` to the generator block in `src/prisma/schema.prisma`
+   - Added `binaryTargets = ["native", "linux-musl", "linux-musl-openssl-3.0.x"]` to the generator block in both `src/prisma/schema.prisma` and `prisma/schema.prisma`
+   - Updated the `package.json` file to include the same binary targets in the prisma configuration
-   - This ensures that the Prisma client is generated with support for both the native development environment and Alpine Linux
+   - This ensures that the Prisma client is generated with support for the native development environment, Alpine Linux, and the specific OpenSSL 3.0.x variant

 2. **Ran the Fix Script**
    - Executed `./fix-prisma-alpine.sh` which:
      - Cleans up existing Prisma client files
-     - Regenerates the Prisma client with Alpine Linux support
+     - Regenerates the Prisma client with all required binary targets
      - The script uses `npx prisma generate` which reads the updated schema and generates the appropriate binaries

 3. **Updated Dockerfile to Install Required Libraries**